 - 2 tablespoon olive oil divided

 - Wash and zest the lemon.
 Juice it, but start only with half the juice when making the marinade.

-- Mix together the lemon zest, lemon juice, parsley leaves, honey and 1 tablespoon olive oil in a small blender.
+- Make the marinade: Mix the lemon zest, lemon juice, parsley leaves, honey, and 1 tablespoon olive oil in a small blender.
 Process until you have a smooth paste.
 Add salt and pepper to taste and more lemon juice or honey according to your liking.

-- Place the chicken in a shallow dish and pour the marinade over.
-Turn the chicken a few times in the dish to coat all over.
+- Marinate chicken: Place the chicken in a shallow dish and pour the marinade over.
+Turn the chicken a few times in the container to coat all over.
 Cover with plastic foil and leave to marinate in the fridge for a few hours or overnight.
-If you marinate it for a short time, like 30 minutes, leave it on the counter, if not take out of the fridge at least 30 minutes prior to cooking to make sure that the meat reaches room temperature.
+If you marinate it for a shorter time, like 30 minutes, leave it on the counter, if not take it out of the fridge at least 30 minutes prior to cooking to make sure that the meat reaches room temperature.

-- Serve immediately with side dishes of your choice (most anything fits) or let get cold and serve on a salad.
+- Serve immediately with side dishes of your choice (most anything fits) or let cool and serve on a salad.